Riminder/hrflow-connectors/src/hrflow_connectors/connectors/digitalrecruiters/README.md

 - ⬅️ Send Profiles data from Digitalrecruiters to a Destination of your choice.
 - ➡️ Send Profiles data from a Source of your choice to Digitalrecruiters.
 - ⬅️ Send Jobs data from Digitalrecruiters to a Destination of your choice.
-- ➡️ Send Jobs data from a Source of your choice to Digitalrecruiters.

 ## 🧠 Artificial Intelligence capabilities:
 - Extract, Structure, and Categorize Talent & Workforce data